 I am originally from Michigan, but I grew up as a third culture kid living in Siberia.
 For as long I can remember, I have been interested in languages and code-breaking.
-The more I traveled, as I had the opportunity to explore not only Russia, but also visit Mongolia, Germany, and India, I found my love of languages and cultures deepened with each new destination.
+The more I travelled, as I had the opportunity to explore not only Russia, but also visit Mongolia, Germany, and India, I found my love of languages and cultures deepened with each new destination.
 For a short time after high school, I was able to teach conversational English at a small language school, and loved helping my students pick apart and learn the nuances of my native language.

 When I returned to the US for university, I learned that my passions united in the field of linguistics ad could be put to use doing translation.
 I received my BA in Intercultural Studies and Biblical Languages from Piedmont International University and then went on to complete an MA in Exegesis and Linguistics from Dallas Theological Seminary.